Skip to Content

 The locus S gene, localized with the MITF gene, is associated with white spotting in dogs’ coats.
 This study determined that the variant was associated with one or more spotting patterns in many dog breeds, including the German Shepherd.

-As far as paws are concerned, white spotting can occur on one paw, all four, or any combination.
+Regarding paws, white spotting can occur on one paw, all four, or any combination.

 Some German Shepherds have more white markings than mere “white residual spotting.”
 These are known as Panda German Shepherds.
 So, what exactly are they?